earwig/earwigbot/docs/setup.rst

 and bot tasks, which will be explained later.
 It doesn't matter where this directory is, as long as the bot can write to it.

-Start the bot with ``earwigbot path/to/working/dir``, or just ``earwigbot`` if the working directory is the current directory.
-It will notice that no ``config.yml`` file exists and take you through the setup process.
+Start the bot with :command:`earwigbot path/to/working/dir`, or just :command:`earwigbot` if the working directory is the current directory.
+It will notice that no :file:`config.yml` file exists and take you through the setup process.

-There is currently no way to edit the ``config.yml`` file from within the bot after it has been created, but YAML is a very straightforward format, so you should be able to make any necessary changes yourself.
+There is currently no way to edit the :file:`config.yml` file from within the bot after it has been created, but YAML is a very straightforward format, so you should be able to make any necessary changes yourself.
 Check out the `explanation of YAML`_ on Wikipedia for help.

 After setup, the bot will start.
 This means it will connect to the IRC servers